nvaccess/nvda/roadmap.md

 * **Updated project linting:** Updating our linting tools and rules to improve code quality and consistency across the project.
 * **Optimising certification system queries:** Optimising database queries used by the NVDA certification system to improve performance and reduce latency.
 * **Containerising server infrastructure:** Migrating our server infrastructure to containers, enhancing scalability, maintainability, and deployment flexibility.
-* **Add-on store automatic updates:** Enabling automatic updates for add-ons downloaded from the NVDA Add-on Store, ensuring users have the latest features and bug fixes.
+* **Add-on Store automatic updates:** Enabling automatic updates for add-ons downloaded from the NVDA Add-on Store, ensuring users have the latest features and bug fixes.

 ## Medium-Term Priorities